LDelalandre/DelalandreProcB2022/README.md

 ### Analyses performed

-The present scripts were used to perform forest succession simulations with the ForCEEPS forest gap model, extracts biomass and productivity outputs and analyses them.
+The present scripts were used to perform forest succession simulations with the ForCEEPS forest gap model, extract biomass and productivity outputs and analyse them.
 Simulations were performed along a broad environmental gradient, either in monocultures or in mixtures whereby species richness gradients enabled us to test the consequences of the presence or absence of functionally distinct species on ecosystem productivity.
 See the article for more details.